 Electric fireplaces have twice as many types to choose from.
 Of course, with between different brands, models, and styles that are out there, it can seem like many more.
-The four basics types are:
+The four basic types are:

 - Mantle Electric Fireplace – This kind of electric fireplace is made to look like a standard fireplace.
 Most of the time, they come in two pieces, the fireplace itself and the mantle that connects to it.
 Companies often have them separated like this so that customers can fit a mantle style that fits the current architecture and interior design of their home.

 - Electric Fireplace Inserts – Electric fireplace inserts are electric fireplaces that can convert a traditional fireplace into an electric one by being installed into its firebox.
 By installing an electric unit into an existing firebox, you can continue to utilize the aesthetics of the chimney and mantle already present.

-- Wall Mount Electric Fireplace – A wall-mount electric fireplace is one that can be mounted to studs in the wall so that it is raised above the ground.
-Fireplace-in-wall units can also be recessed into the wall, partially or fully depending on the model of fireplace and your space available.
+- Wall Mount Electric Fireplace – A wall-mounted electric fireplace is one that can be mounted to studs in the wall so that it is raised above the ground.
+Fireplace-in-wall units can also be recessed into the wall, partially or fully depending on the model of a fireplace and the space available.